 In most situations, students will need to apply for readmission prior to being reinstated.
 All returning students must submit an application for admission to SJSU.
 Reapply for the next available term at www.csumentor.edu by the published deadline.
 If you miss the deadline for your desired term, you will need to submit an application for the next available term.
 The major listed on your application must match the major on the Petition for Reinstatement.
-If the majors differ, the major listed on your application or the Petition for Reinstatement.
+If the majors differ, the major listed on your application will be changed to reflect the major listed on the Petition for Reinstatement.

+v01

+Wednesday, December 17, 2014

-v01 Wednesday, May 28, 2014 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+ALL DATES, FEES & INFORMATION

+SUBJECT TO

+CHANGE WITHOUT NOTICE